manav-sh/gpaweb/README.md

 - OTP Verification added.
 - Login and logout with session management added
 - Dynamic profile page made
+- Dashboard Updated with simplistic and clean UI.
+- responsiveness increased.

+Rule:
 If you want any changes, do PR with proper comments which shows the changes you have done.
+Don't PR files directly, create a directly and store all the files there and then PR.
+Otherwise it will not be accepted.